bambuser/bambuser-livevideoshoppingplayer-sdk-ios/Readmes/Events.md

 * `unsubscribe`- Emitted when the user taps `unsubscribe`.
 * `updateItemInCart`- Emitted when the user changes the quantity of any items in the card.
 * `updateShowStatus`- Emitted whenever the show status updates (e.g. pending, ready).
+* `openExternalUrl` - Emitted when a link is tapped.
+Note!
+Is not emitted when a product thumbnail is tapped.